 In construction, “risk” is defined as anything that disrupts the budget, schedule or scope of work.
 The larger and more complex the projects, the more opportunity there is for risks to occur.

-When the COVID-19 pandemic hit — even though construction was quickly deemed an “essential service” — the pandemic all but redefined the word risk for the industry, disrupting material sourcing and labor forces the world over.
-Project managers were left dealing with altered schedules and costs, stalled supply chains for materials whose production was halted, and the management of ever-changing health protocols.
+When widespread disruptions hit, and construction was quickly deemed an essential service, risk began to be redefined across the industry—disrupting material sourcing and labor forces around the world.
+Project managers were left dealing with altered schedules and costs, stalled supply chains for materials whose production was halted, and the management of ever-changing job site protocols.

 Yet because of this new adversity, we also learned how the capabilities of today’s software technology could help smooth some of the rougher project areas.
 This lesson is why more and more construction companies are now turning to project risk management software to help them better plan for and respond to both the anticipated and the truly unexpected.